hrishabh0901/fsf_2019_screening_task1/README.md

 Install dependencies with:
 <pre>$ pip install -r requirements.txt</pre>
 Create the database with:
+ - CREATE DATABASE database_name(in psql command line)
+ - Change the NAME of the database in settings.py file
+ - Change the USER according to your POSTGRES USER in settings.py file
+ - Change the PASSWORD in settings.py file

+Migrating Database:
 <pre>$ python3 manage.py makemigrations
 $ python3 manage.py migrate</pre>
 To create an admin user: